YitianDai/PowerTech2025-Tutorial/README.md

 1. Click the **"Launch Binder"** badge above.
 2. Binder will build the necessary environment.
 This may take a few minutes on the first launch.
 3. Once ready, a Jupyter interface will open in your browser.
-4. Open the notebooks in the following order, starting with `SE01`.
+4. Open the notebooks, starting with `SE01`.

 ### Alternative: Local Jupyter Environment